 The emotional and physical safety and well-being of Girl Scouts is our top priority.
 Safety Activity Checkpoints outlines the Safety Standards and Guidelines used in Girl Scouting, which apply to all Girl Scout activities.
-All volunteers should review the Safety Activity Checkpoints manual when planning activities with girls in order to manage safety and risk in Girl Scout-sanctioned activities.
+All volunteers should review the Safety Activity Checkpoints manual when planning activities to manage safety and risk in Girl Scout-sanctioned activities.